 All my efforts go toward spreading a love for space exploration.

-Art is a universal language, speaking to people of all cultures, lifestyles, economic status.
-Art is a perfect way to share enthusiasm and effort, and how space exploration causes us to strive for our best efforts;
+Art is a universal language, speaking to people of all cultures, lifestyles, and economic status.
+As such, art is a perfect way to share enthusiasm.
+It gives us the ability to express how space exploration causes us to strive for our best efforts;

-The compositions incorporate a human element to the subject of space in a traditional, realistic form.
+The compositions incorporate a human element to the subject of space, in a traditional, realistic form.

 Some Space & NASA articles

 * Maine School of Art – summer scholarship program

 * CAL-ARTS (California Institute of the Arts) - Graphic Design

 * Art & Inquiry: Museum Teaching Strategies - MoMA (Museum of Modern Art) - Certificate

 * Art Techniques and Appreciation - Saylor Academy

 * Narrative Concept Art course - Jama Jurabaev instructor